dletorey/rebuild/src/tech/conferences/indiewebcamp-dusseldorf-2026.md

 ### The Kettle

+There is a kettle in the office which allows you to set the temperature that the water gets to.
+There is also a button to start the process, but the button is red to start and green to stop the heating.
+This was truly confusing.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/dletorey/albums/72177720333303287" title="Indie Web Camp Düsseldorf 2026"><img src="https://live.staticflickr.com/65535/55229383807_9fe6e7e6b4_c.jpg" width="800" height="600" alt="Indie Web Camp Düsseldorf 2026"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

+{% include "partials/flickr-content.html" %}